Constitution of the Netherlands: §2: King and ministers

 Article 42 states the main principles of Dutch government: that it is formed by King and ministers (Subarticle 1) and that "the King is inviolate; the ministers are responsible" (Subarticle 2).
 Before 1848 the inviolacy of the King was interpreted as a judicial one: he could never be tried in court for whatever reason.
-This is still so, but ministerial responsibility implies there is since the revision of 1848 primarily a political inviolacy.
+This remains true, but ministerial responsibility implies there is since the revision of 1848 primarily a political inviolacy.
 This means that the King cannot act in a public capacity without ministerial approval: externally the governmental policy is always represented by the responsible minister who, should he feel that the King's personal influence in it threatens to become too predominant, has to resign if he cannot prevent it; what happens internally between King and ministers is the Crown Secret, never to be divulged.
 What little of it nevertheless has come to the public attention, shows that the common conception that the kingship since the reign of William III of the Netherlands has in fact been almost fully ceremonial, is not supported by the facts.
 Often it is assumed that there is a "derived ministerial responsibility" for all members of the Royal House.